 July 2010 saw the opening of the first Barclays Cycle Superhighway.
 This 8.5 mile CS7 bicycle lane links Colliers Wood to Southwark Bridge in the centre of London, with a pedalling time of around 45 minutes.
 Meanwhile, the lazier or crazier ones amongst us can count on the Northern Line tube — more so, now that it also runs for 24 hours at weekends.

-Rated outstanding by Ofsted, Willows pre-school and the expanding primary school, Singlegate, are top options for the youngest members of the family.
+Rated outstanding by Ofsted, Willows pre-school and the expanding primary school, Singlegate, are top options for the youngest members of the family along with the new Harris Academy secondary school due to open in September 2020.
 And because you’re never too old to learn, Colliers Wood Community Centre is a hot spot for ‘Strictly' fans, with classes in the waltz, quickstep, rumba, foxtrot, Argentinian tango and more, available to all.
 Ballet for adults is on offer too — courtesy of Royal Ballet-trained Bethany, who used to dance with the world famous Matthew Bourne company.